 Privileged representatives may deploy Jump Clients dynamically from their representative console or download a mass deployable Jump Client from the /login administrative interface.
 The Jump Client is pinned to a Jump Group, thus enhancing administrative oversight and efficiency, benefiting from the robust management accommodations present throughout BeyondTrust.
 For example, customers who require unique support handling might be set up with Jump Client deployment to enhance administrative capabilities.
-A Jump Client Management interface in the representative console helps you manage your deployments.
+A Jump Client management interface in the representative console helps you manage your deployments.

 Deploy a Jumpoint if you need:

-- To troubleshoot all Windows systems in a network without pre-deploying BeyondTrust clients on each system prior to connecting.
+- To troubleshoot all systems in a network without pre-deploying BeyondTrust clients on each system prior to connecting.

-- Access to SSH, Telnet, or vPro systems on that network, like servers, routers, POS systems or ATMs.
+- Access to SSH, Telnet, or vPro systems on that network, like servers, routers, POS systems, or ATMs.

-- To run Microsoft® Remote Desktop Protocol sessions while maintaining a consistent audit trail.
+- To run Microsoft Remote Desktop Protocol sessions while maintaining a consistent audit trail.

-A Jumpoint acts as a conduit for unattended access to Windows computers on a known remote network.
-A single Jumpoint installed on a computer within a local area network is used to access multiple systems, eliminating the need to pre-install software on every computer you may need to access.
+A Jumpoint acts as a conduit for access to computers on a known remote network.
+A single Jumpoint installed on a computer within a LAN is used to access multiple systems, eliminating the need to pre-install software on every computer you might need to access.

 The following terms and phrases are often used in reference to BeyondTrust's Jump Technology.